Open to Three Rivers residents and those working or in education in Three Rivers District.

 All classes open to vegan, gluten-free or sugar-free recipes.
 NO NUTS PLEASE.

-Barbara Owen Challenge Cup (class 107 Jam soft fruit).
+Barbara Owen Challenge Cup (class 115 Victoria Sponge).
 Class changes each year.
-2025.
+2026.

 Chutney, Relish or Savoury Jam (one jar)